-As a recipient of the Faculty Achievement Award in 2002, his teaching evaluations are among the highest on campus and students describe John as “energetic,” “motivating,” “enthusiastic,” “entertaining,” and “thought-provoking.”
-John would describe himself as tough but student-oriented.
+In the classroom, Dr. Perlich (a.k.a.
+“JP”) is always looking for new and innovative ways to help students increase their knowledge and improve implementation of communication theory.
+He serves as the coordinator of departmental assessment, taking keen interest in measuring student outcomes.
+As a recipient of the Hastings College Faculty Achievement Award, his teaching evaluations are among the highest on campus.
+His students describe him as “energetic,” “motivating,” “enthusiastic,” “entertaining,” and “thought-provoking”; John would describe himself as tough but student-oriented.

-In his spare time, he likes to read and write—John has edited and contributed to two recent publications and is working on a third and fourth project.
-John (or, “JP”) is married and has two daughters—his office is plastered with family photos.
+Dr. Perlich has edited and contributed to three recent publications and is working on numerous other projects.
+He is married and has two daughters—his office is plastered with family photos.

 Publications from Dr. Perlich include: